Juliet-Simpson/Custom-Cupboards/README.md

 * For users logged in as superusers there will be an additional nav link with drop down options to Add a Design or go to a Materials page.

-* The Add Design page will enable users to fillout a form, giving all the required field values to add a design to the store database, a link to upload an image for the design, a button to submit the form and a button to cancel if they change their mind.
+* The Add Design page will enable users to fill out a form, giving all the required field values to add a design to the store database, a link to upload an image for the design, a button to submit the form and a button to cancel if they change their mind.

 * The materials page will show a list of the materials currently available and their costs per sqm with buttons to either edit the material or delete the material.
-Therw will also be a form to add a new material, with inputs for the required field values and a submit button.
+There will also be a form to add a new material, with inputs for the required field values and a submit button.

 * The edit material button will lead to a separate page with a form similar to the add a material button but preloaded with the current values for that material which are editable.

-* There will be a reponsive footer at the bottom of the content on every page giving quick links to Designs, Delivery and Returns pages (likely to be the most essential information), social media links to Facebook and Youtube, business contact details, copyright information, website by and a trust seal image provided by Stripe, guaranteeing secure payments.
+* There will be a responsive footer at the bottom of the content on every page giving quick links to Designs, Delivery and Returns pages (likely to be the most essential information), social media links to Facebook and Youtube, business contact details, copyright information, website by and a trust seal image provided by Stripe, guaranteeing secure payments.

 * For any user interaction with the site, toast messages appear informing a user of the outcome of their action.
 These appear with the screen overlayed with a semi transparent grey background and in the center of the screen with different colours for Success (green), Error (red), Warning (yellow) and Info (blue).
-The warning message is infact only used when a super user is about to delete a design or material and incorporates a button to either confirm delete or cancel.
+The warning message is in fact only used when a super user is about to delete a design or material and incorporates a button to either confirm delete or cancel.

 ### **Skeleton**